alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_018_eng.md

 **Due to such circumstances, changing main line colours was quite risky back then.** With current digital painting, changing main line colours to create works is normal (laughs).
 This *Jem* would probably become something interesting if remade with today's technology.

 **Now, amid such "collaborative work" days, I was assigned a new work.
 A domestic work - and a TV series!** Saturday night 7 PM golden time broadcast!
-The character sheets and storyboard cover handed to me had the large title ***Saint Seiya*** written on it.
+The character sheets and storyboard cover handed to me had the large title **"*Saint Seiya*"** written on it.

 *(07.06.12)*